 Hundreds of donors quickly rallied to ensure we could purchase the property, including a major contribution by the Government of Canada's Natural Areas Conservation Program.
 The funds raised will ensure the organization can care for it permanently.

-At the March 2018 Annual General Meeting, we shared the new name of this property – the Ron Reid Nature Reserve.
-Ron is one of the founders of The Couchiching Conservancy and has made countless contributions to the land trust movement in Ontario and beyond.
+Ron Reid is one of the founders of The Couchiching Conservancy and our first Executive Director.
+He has made a lasting contribution to the land trust movement in our region, in Ontario, and beyond.

 - Surrounded by Queen Elizabeth II Wildlands Provincial Park.